Human trafficking in the United States: Documentaries

+Trafficking hubs

+California, Florida, New York, Nevada, Ohio and Texas are main hubs of human trafficking in the United States because of their “proximity to international borders, number of ports and airports, significant immigrant population, and large economy that includes industries that attract forced labor”.

 Policy of state governments

 Several state governments have taken action to address human trafficking within their borders, through either legislation or prevention activities.
 For example, Florida state law prohibits forced labor, sex trafficking, and domestic servitude and provides for mandatory law enforcement training and victim services.
 A 2006 Connecticut law prohibits coerced work and makes trafficking a violation of the Connecticut RICO Act.
 Washington State was the first to pass a law criminalizing human trafficking in 2003.

 Arizona

 According to the U.S. State Department, Arizona is a main destination and transit point for labor and sex trafficking, both nationally and internationally.
 Some contributing factors include its proximity to Mexico, San Diego, and Las Vegas, its warm weather, its network of freeways, and that it is a major conference destination, and home to many professional sporting events.
 The Great Recession also hit Phoenix particularly hard, leading to a spike in homeless youth who are vulnerable to human traffickers.
 Cindy McCain has raised awareness of human trafficking in Arizona and across the United States and served as co-chair of the Arizona Governor Jan Brewer's Task Force on Human Trafficking.